CryptoPenguin15/brent_optimal_scheduling_for_parallel_execution_of_boolean_circuits/README.md

 ## Objective

 Preprocess existing Boolean circuit files[3].
-This involves constructing the dependency DAG, computing the depth of every node to determine the critical path, and organizing gates into execution layers.
+This involves constructing the dependency DAG[4], computing the depth of every node to determine the critical path[1], and organizing gates into execution layers.
 Logical equivalence to the original circuit is preserved exactly.

 ## Engine